usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-formats.rst

 	1. Create a target format category using  ``uforge org category create``
 	2. Create target format using  ``uforge org targetformat create``
 	3. If the target format type is Cloud, create a target platform using ``uforge org targetplatform create``.
 This target platform is necessary to publish image generated with the target format.
-The target platform will allow to create a cloud account associated
+The target platform must have a cloud account associated.
 	4. If the target format type is Cloud, add the target format to the target platform using  ``uforge org targetplatform addTargetFormat``.
 	5. (Optional) Add the format to a subscription profile using  ``uforge subscription targetFormat add``.
 To add a target platform use either:

 		* ``uforge subscription targetformat add``
 		* ``uforge subscription targetplatform add``

-	.. note:: In order to force the changes to apply to all users (even those already created), use the option ``--allusers``.
+	.. note:: In order to apply the changes to all users (even those already created), use the option ``--allusers``.
 For example:

 	.. code-block:: shell